-Reconciliation of the Statement of Revenues, Expenditures and Changes in Fund Balances of Governmental Funds to the Statement of Activities For the Year Ended September 30, 2015
+Reconciliation of the Statement of Revenues, Expenditures and Changes in Fund Balances of Governmental Funds to the Statement of Activities For the Year Ended September 30, 2016

-Net Changes in Fund Balances - Total Governmental Funds (Exhibit 5 5) \$ 389,120.65 Amounts reported for governmental activities in the Statement of Activate are different because: rities (Exhibit 2) Capital outlays to purchase or build capital assets are reported in gove as expenditures.
-However, in the Statement of Activities, the cost of allocated over their estimated useful lives as depreciation expense. by which depreciation expense (\$756,512.52) exceeds capital outlay in the period. f those assets is This is the amount (58,185.28) Repayment of debt principal is an expenditure in the governmental fur long-term liabilities in the Statement of Net Position and does not aff of Activities.
-129,045.06 Some expenses reported in the Statement of Activities do not require current financial resources and, therefore, are not reported as exper governmental funds.
-Loss on Disposition of Capital Assets Net Decrease in Pension Expense \$ (894.48) 156,831.48 155,937.00 Change in Net Position of Governmental Activities (Exhibit 2) \$ 615,917.43
+Net Changes in Fund Balances - Total Governmental Funds (Exhibit 5)

+Amounts reported for governmental activities in the Statement of Activities (Exhibit 2) are different because:

+Capital outlays to purchase or build capital assets are reported in governmental funds as expenditures.
+However, in the Statement of Activities, the cost of those assets is allocated over their estimated useful lives as depreciation expense.
+This is the amount by which capital outlay (\$1,696,414.29) exceeds depreciation expense (\$792,553.69) in the period.

+Some of the capital assets acquired this year were financed with capital leases.
+The amount financed by the leases is reported in the governmental funds as a source of financing.
+On the other hand, the capital leases are not revenues in the Statement of Activities, but rather constitute long-term liabilities in the Statement of Net Position.

+Repayment of debt principal is an expenditure in the governmental funds, but it reduces long-term liabilities in the Statement of Net Position and does not affect the Statement of Activities.

+Proceeds from the issuance of debt are reported as financing sources in governmental funds and thus contribute to the change in fund balance.
+Issuing long-term debt increases liabilities in the Statement of Net Position but does not affect the Statement of Activities.

+Some expenses reported in the Statement of Activities do not require the use of current financial resources and, therefore, are not reported as expenditures in governmental funds.

+Gain on Disposition of Capital Assets Proceeds from Sale of Capital Assets Net Increase in Pension Expense \$ 119,461.80 (123,676.46) (2,857.64)

+Change in Net Position of Governmental Activities (Exhibit 2)